appsmithorg/appsmith-docs/README.md

 ---
 description: >-
   Appsmith is a JavaScript-based visual development platform to build and launch internal apps quickly.
-Use pre-built UI widgets, connect them to your APIs and databases to build complex workflows in minutes.
+Use pre-built UI widgets, connect them to your APIs and databases to build complex workflows.

 ---